 Students must submit complete financial aid applications by these dates in order to use financial aid funds to pay for the quarter's tuition and fees.
-Students whose files are not complete by this date should be prepared to pay costs until applications are processed and eligibility is determined.
+Students whose files are incomplete by this date should be prepared to pay costs until applications are processed and eligibility is determined.

-The Federal Processing Center must receive the application(s) before June 30, 2024, and all verification processes must be completed before August 1, 2024, for the student to receive consideration for the academic year 2023 - 2024 or summer 2024.
+The Federal Processing Center must receive the application(s) before June 30, 2025, and all verification processes must be completed before August 1, 2025, for the student to receive consideration for the academic year 2024 - 2025 or Summer 2025.
 Electronic Student Aid Reports must be submitted to GMC before the student's enrollment period ends in order to be considered for aid.